Elizabeth Preate Havey

 F. John White

-F. John White serves as Chief Executive Officer of Public Financial Management and member of its Board of Directors.
+F. John White serves as managing director and chairman of Public Financial Management and member of its Board of Directors.
 Mr. White has coordinated PFM's growth in personnel, technology advances, and business practice expansion, expanding from a single office with five employees in 1980 to over 427 employees in 31 offices nationwide in America's largest cities.
-Prior to joining PFM in 1980, Mr. White held policy-making positions in various aspects of local, state and federal governments.
 A graduate of Muhlenberg College, Mr. White is active in the community.
 Among numerous activities, he is a Board Member of the Kimmel Center; and he is Treasurer of the Board of Overseers of the William Penn Charter School which honored him with the Alumni Award of Achievement.

 LeRoy S. Zimmerman

 Julien Scranton serves as the sixth executive director of The Pennsylvania Society.
-She comes to the Society with experience in non-profit membership organizations, most recently at the University of Pittsburgh's Institute for Entrepreneurial Excellence.
-Julien is a fourth generation member of the Society, the granddaughter of the 1968 Gold Medalist, and has lived across the Commonwealth in Scranton, Harrisburg, Philadelphia, and Pittsburgh.
+She is a fifth generation member of the Society, the granddaughter of the 1968 Gold Medalist, and has lived across the Commonwealth in Scranton, Harrisburg, Philadelphia, and Pittsburgh.
 She is a graduate of Smith College and lives with her husband and two sons in Pittsburgh.